Germany

 • Flexibility

-These are good reasons for #LAPP as a dual partner
+These are great reasons to choose #LAPP as a dual partner

 • Training weeks (introductory training week, advanced training week, final training week)

-• Assignment abroad [prerequisite: average grade of at least 2.4 (DHBW)].
+• Assignment abroad [prerequisites including average grade of at least 2.4 (DHBW/)]

-• Modern company restaurant with seasonal & regional offers, incl. breakfast service
+• Modern company restaurant with seasonal and regional offerings, including breakfast service

 • Flexible working hours

-• Voluntary social benefits and allowances (meal allowance/travel expenses)
+• Voluntary social benefits and allowances (food allowance/travel costs)

 • Holiday and Christmas bonus

-• Payment of participation fees for DHBW pre-course in mathematics
+• Assumption of attendance fees for DHBW preliminary course 'Mathematics'

-• Payment of fees/contributions at the DHBW (administration costs/student union contribution, lecture notes)
+• Assumption of fees at the DHBW (administration fee, student workshop fee, lecture note allowance)

-• Assumption of costs for books/teaching materials (compulsory reading at DHBW)
+• Assumption of the cost of books/learning materials (required reading at DHBW)

-The dual study programme at the Baden-Württemberg Cooperative State University (DHBW) in Stuttgart combines academic studies with practical experience in a company (= dual partner).
+The dual study programme at the Baden-Württemberg Cooperative State University (DHBW), based in Stuttgart, combines academic studies at a university with practical experience in a company (= dual partner).

-In each academic year, it is divided into theoretical phases at the Cooperative State University, Faculty of Business and Economics, and practical phases at LAPP.
-Due to the variety, students benefit not only from the transfer of theoretical knowledge, but also from direct application in practice (= practice-integrated studies).
+Each academic year is divided into theoretical phases at the Cooperative State University, Faculty of Economics, and practical phases at LAPP.
+Due to the variety, the students not only benefit from the transfer of theoretical knowledge, but also from the direct application in practice (= practice-integrated study).

-Upon successful completion of the degree programme in Business Administration, Digital Business Management, students have access to a wide range of activities in all functional areas of a company in which digital technologies and systems are increasingly used in business processes.
-Due to their IT-related basic knowledge, they are able to accompany digital transformation processes competently in business management.
+The degree programme BWL, specialising in Digital Business Management enables students who successfully complete their studies to pursue a wide range of activities in all functional areas of a company in which digital technologies and systems are increasingly used in business processes.
+Thanks to their IT-related basic knowledge, they are able to provide competent business management support for digital transformation processes.

-The programme lasts three years and concludes with the internationally recognised academic degree 'Bachelor of Arts (B.A.)'.
-The performance assessment in the Bachelor's programme at DHBW is based on the European Credit Transfer System (ECTS).
+The course lasts three years and completion results in the internationally recognised academic degree 'Bachelor of Arts (B.A.)'.
+The performance assessment within the DHBW Bachelor’s degree programme is carried out in accordance with the European Credit Transfer System (ECTS).

 What makes you stand out

-• Very good to good Abitur or Fachhochschulreife (in this case: + aptitude test)
+• Very good to good secondary school diploma / A levels or advanced technical certificate (in this case: + study aptitude test)

-• Very good to good German and English language skills
+• Very good to good knowledge of German and English

 • IT affinity [= interest in information technology (hardware/software/IT services)]

-• Ability to express yourself orally and in writing and good spelling skills
+• Ability to express yourself well both orally and in writing as well as good spelling

-• Willingness to make contact and communication skills
+• Willingness to establish contact and good communication skills

 • Analytical and solution-oriented thinking